regou/overseer/README.md

 		 console.log("change ",index," from ",oldval," to ",newval);
  	});

-You can unwatch it if you want:
+You can unwatch them if you want:

     Overseer.unwatch(obj,["name"]); //unwatch obj.name
     obj.name="pop"; // no console output,just change the value